811 Naval Air Squadron: Interwar (1933-1939)

-In the interim, a new sub-unit was established on 15 May 1939 at Southampton, initially referred to as 811A Squadron.
+In the interim, a new sub-unit was established on 15 May 1939 at RNAS Eastleigh, Southampton, initially referred to as 811A Squadron.
 Following the redesignation of the original 811 Squadron, this Flight assumed its designation.

 World War II (1939-1945)

 At the onset of the war, it was reassigned to HMS Courageous; however, it ceased to exist following the sinking of the carrier.
 The squadron lost much of its personnel and all of its aircraft when HMS Courageous was sunk by a U-boat on 17 September 1939, and the survivors of 811 and 822 Squadrons were reformed into 815 Naval Air Squadron.